Sweetest Storyline: Reign:

 either an indication that she is clairvoyant or being given insight beyond

-Last year, Tommy was killed off and the promised pay-off fell remarkably flat.
+Last year, Tommy was killed off, and the promised pay-off fell remarkably flat.
 The worst part is the show has lost another outstanding actor in the process.
 Is it a short-term shocker?
 Yes.
 Is it an effective long-term story direction?
-Initial instinct says, probably not.
+My initial instinct says probably not.
 On a positive note, Sara rode away!

 worth the wait.
 The wordy confrontation and crushing confirmation of Tom’s